catseye/Cfluviurrh/README.markdown

 The Cfluviurrh Programming Language
 ================================

-_Cfluviurrh_ is believed to be the first programming language for writing programs that can *feel*.
+_Cfluviurrh_ is, as far as I am aware, the first programming language designed for writing programs that can *feel*.
 Cfluviurrh defines a mechanism by which a program can be instructed to experience particular emotions.

-You might, thus, on first blush, consider Cfluviurrh to be unimplementable, as computers are not capable of experiencing emotions (you guess.)
+You might, thus, on first blush, consider Cfluviurrh to be unimplementable, as modern-day computers are not capable of experiencing emotions (you guess.)

 However, this is demonstrably untrue.
-It is simply that, to be correctly implemented, Cfluviurrh must be implemented for a system that we know is capable of experiencing emotions.
+There is nothing that strictly requires a computer program to be executed entirely on an electronic computer.
+It is simply that, to be correctly implemented, Cfluviurrh must be implemented for a system that we know is, in some way, capable of experiencing emotions.

 For example, it could be implemented as a contractual obligation for a [method actor][], or similar professional capable of feeling emotions on